-Vine ripened tomatoes are generously stuffed with a mixture of garlic and herb roasted mushrooms and zucchini, then baked until tender and flavorful.
+Vine ripened tomatoes are stuffed with a mixture of garlic and herb roasted mushrooms and zucchini in these paleo stuffed tomatoes.

 Tomatoes have hit their peak, bright red, deeply flavored and oh so juicy, there’s no better time of year to enjoy them.
 So naturally I’ve been taking advantage of the surplus and making good use of them in salads and soups, but as the days inevitably start to shorten and we drift into fall in these juicy specimens will soon disappear and there are still other tasty ways to prepare them.

 Take these zucchini and mushroom paleo stuffed tomatoes for example, they make the perfect transitional dish to take us into the new season.
 Among tomatoes many attributes, they take well to stuffing.
 Hollowed out, stuffed and baked, they hold their shape quite well while remaining tender.

 The great thing about stuffed tomatoes is how versatile they are, stuff some vegetables into a tomato and call it a meal, or serve it as an appetizer or a side dish instead.
 It’s just as wonderful piping hot out of the oven as it is at room temperature which makes it a good choice for parties.
 And I promise, preparing stuffed tomatoes is not as difficult as it may sound.